 I think we all need a shot from time to time.
 A shot of humility, compassion – and humor.
 A shot that will only serve to make us stronger, more determined, and far more resilient than we were before.
 What great thing can YOU achieve today, knowing that you simply cannot fail?

 If you’re ready to play a bigger game, consider enrolling in the spring 2020 session of The Pinocchio Principle Unleashed: The Real Leader’s Guide to Accessing the Freedom & Flow of Your Authentic Genius.
 It’s an exclusive thirteen week leadership development program that will help you push through the resistance and sidestep the pitfalls that keep you from unleashing GENIUS in yourself and those you lead — and unlock extraordinary performance in yourself and other while experiencing greater joy and fulfillment both on and off the job.

 For a limited time, you can lock in the 2019 prices before they go up in 2020.
 Give yourself an early holiday gift that’ll help you usher in a bigger, brighter 2020 by claiming one of the ten seats that are now available.

 What are you longing to create for yourself?

 And what do you need to let go of to allow it to fully take root?

-We are a goal driven society that is conditioned to seek more.
 Our egos desire more money, more fame and prestige, and more stuff.
 A deeper part of ourselves longs for more peace, more meaning, and more purpose in our lives.
 We want to move beyond our previous realizations of what we’ve already accomplished to master newer, better ways of doing things—whether that be what we create in our lives or in our organizations—and as leaders what we can inspire others to do as well.

 What if you started with less instead of more?